NYPL/python-lambda-boilerplate/README.md

 ### Deploy the Lambda
 To deploy the Lambda be sure that you have completed the setup steps above and have tested your lambda, as well as configured any necessary environment variables.

-To run the deployment run `make deply ENV=[environment]` where environment is one of development/qa/production
+To run the deployment run `make deploy ENV=[environment]` where environment is one of development/qa/production

 ## Tests
 The stock python unittest is currently used to provide test coverage and can be run with `make test`